 Although basset hounds are bred to hunt small game, such as rabbits, they're the ultimate lounge dogs.
 They're known for their long floppy ears, meaty paws, and loose, elastic skin.

 Personality: Though basset hounds are quite lazy, they're not opposed to going on long, slow walks with plenty of sniffing time.
 Basset hounds are perfect pets for kids and should be exposed to socialization early on.
 Like most hounds, bassets can be stubborn when it comes to training.
 The best way to train a basset is with savory treats.
-Because basset hounds are prone to obesity, treats should be used for training purposes specifically.
-Feed your basset a pre-measured amount of dog food two times a day.
+Because basset hounds are prone to obesity, treats should be used for training purposes only.
+Feed your basset a pre-measured amount of dog food two times a day to keep him svelte.

 Avid Explorer: Get a Beagle